duabalabs/dds-saleor-storefront/storefront_integration_tasks.md

   - [ ] Use a test card to complete the payment.
   - [ ] Confirm redirection back to the storefront's callback URL.
   - [ ] Verify that the payment is processed and the user is redirected to the order confirmation page.

+## Troubleshooting

+### Error: "No available payment gateways"

+- [x] **Root Cause Identified:** The `getFilteredPaymentGateways` function in `utils.ts` was filtering out the Paystack gateway because it wasn't included in the `supportedPaymentGateways` array.
+- [x] **Fix Applied:** Added `paystackGatewayId` to the `supportedPaymentGateways` array in `src/checkout/sections/PaymentSection/utils.ts`.
+- [x] **Debug Logging Added:** Added console logs to help debug payment gateway filtering.

+**Required Backend Configuration:**

+1. Ensure Paystack payment app is installed and active in Saleor
+2. Verify the app has `HANDLE_PAYMENTS` permission
+3. Configure the app for the correct channel and currency
+4. Ensure the app ID matches `paystackGatewayId` in the storefront

+**For Testing:**

+- Enable the "Dummy" payment plugin in Saleor Dashboard → Configuration → Plugins
+- This allows testing the payment flow without a real payment provider